eckardm/work-stuff/web_logs/README.md

 #Exploring the Bentley's web logs
 A relatively simple interface to extract summarized info from the Bentley's server logs.
+Brought to you by Walker!

 ##Requirements: